raystack/stencil/docs/docs/server/rules.md

-# Backward compatability rules
+# Compatability rules

-Stencil server by default performs following list of rules on file desciptorsets while uploading.
+Stencil server provides following compatibility rules

-## FILE_NO_BREAKING_CHANGE
+## BACKWARD_COMPATABILITY

 This rule checks for the following conditions,
 - **File delete**: no file has been deleted.
 Deleting a file will result in it's generated header file being deleted as well, which could break source code.